We have many A-Z keywords for this term.cathédrale anglaise la plus haute

 cathédrale russe quai branly horaires

-Keyword Suggestionscathedral cove
+Keyword Suggestionscathedral trail vancouver island

 cathédrale notre dame

 Recent user searched keywords.Native Designs

 In respect of the church buildings in the Eastern Orthodox Church , the English word "cathedral" commonly translates katholikon ( sobor in Slavic languages), meaning of "assembly"; but this title is also applied to monastic and other major churches without episcopal responsibilities.
 When the church at which an archbishop or " metropolitan " presides is specifically intended, the term kathedrikos naos (literally: "cathedral church") is used.